DipCrai/CleanGnomeInstall/README.md

 - gnome-control-center (Settings App)
 - gnome-backgrounds (Default backgrounds)
 - gnome-tweaks (Tweaks App)
+⚠️ If you prefer not to install Gnome Tweaks, you can run the script with `--no-tweaks` flag.

 ### System & Networking
 - networkmanager (Default network manager for GNOME)